Mouthwatering Potato Tacos You’ll Want to Add To Your Weekly Dinner Rotation

 Why Do People Put Potatoes in Tacos?

-People put potatoes in tacos for numerous reasons.
 My family first discovered the recipe because my aunt was craving tacos late at night when all the stores were closed.
 She had all the fixings but lacked ground beef.
-Upon opening her freezer, she found the Ore-Ida frozen diced potatoes and thought, “why not?”
-A new family recipe was born.
+While scouring her freezer for something…anything…to meet add instead, she found the Ore-Ida frozen diced potatoes and thought, “why not?”

 Here are some other reasons why you might opt for potato tacos.